Novice Nanhood thoughts

 Washing the equipment

-Wash the area in the same way you would wash hands.
+This is what I learnt.
+Wash the area in the same way I wash my hands.

-- With hands you wash between the fingers (proxy for each part of the Boyology bits…the spray gun /balls/crotch).
+- With hands I wash between the fingers (proxy for each part of the Boyology bits…the spray gun /balls/crotch).

-- With the crotch you carefully and gently was around it all.
+- With the crotch I carefully and gently was around it all.

 A novice Mum asked me ‘ can you use anti wrinkle cream to get rid of the wrinkles on testicles’.